-Accounting Policies for Future Pronouncements - In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers.
-ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-ASU 2014-09 is effective for the Organization for the year ending June 30, 2021.
-The Organization is currently evaluating the effect of the implementation of this new standard.
+Adoption of New Accounting Pronouncement - In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in Revenue Recognition (Topic 605) and requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Subsequent to ASU 2014-09, FASB issued several related ASUs (collectively "ASC 606").
+The implementation of this new standard had no significant impact on the Organization's financial statements.